dmytrostriletskyi/django-telegram-login/README.md

 redirect_url = settings.TELEGRAM_LOGIN_REDIRECT_URL
 ```

-But `django-telegram-login` allow you to use unlimited bots (will see in examples below).
+But `django-telegram-login` allows you to use unlimited bots (described in examples below).

 ## How to use

 ### Types of login and widgets

-You are able to make two reaction on user taps on button: callback and redirect.
+You are able to make two reactions for user interaction with a button: callback and redirect.
 `Callback` allows you to handle user data currently on page - you will receive data from Telegram in special JavaScript-function handler (you need to implement it.
 Or just copy it).

 ```javascript